araffin/robotics-rl-srl/README.md

 ## Reinforcement Learning

-Note: All CNN policies normalize input dividing by 255.
+Note: All CNN policies normalize input, dividing it by 255.
+By default, 4 observations are stacked.

 ### OpenAI Baselines